andy-goryachev-oracle/Test/doc/BehaviorInputMapProposal.md

 - void **restoreDefaultFunction**(FunctionTag)
 - void **unbind**(KeyBinding)

-The concrete behavior must extend the **BaseBehavior** class.
+The concrete behavior must extend the **javafx.scene.control.behavior.BaseBehavior** abstract class.
 It is expected that behavior classes are instantiated by the Skin.
 The lifecycle of a behavior starts with BaseBehavior.install(Skin) called from Skin.install(), and terminates with BaseBehavior.dispose() called from Skin.dispose().

 During installation, the actual behavior registers event mappings that are specific to that behavior.
 It is important to note that any user-defined mappings added at the Control level (since InputMap is a property of the Control) take priority over behavior-specific mappings, so a null skin, or changing a skin has no effect on the user-defined mappings.
 All mappings added by the install() method will be removed by the dispose().